-This no annual fee Chase card earns 5x UR points in quarterly rotating categories, which often includes grocery stores once per year.
+This no annual fee Chase card earns 5x Ultimate Rewards (UR) points in quarterly rotating categories, which often includes grocery stores once per year.
 The Chase Freedom practically prints points if you can max out the categories each quarter.
 There is a $1,500 spend limit each quarter.
 This means that you will earn only one point in bonus category spend if you exceed that limit.

-The Freedom comes with a sign-up bonus of 15,000 points.
+The Chase Freedom comes with a sign-up bonus worth 15,000 points.
 It can be earned after spending just $500 in the first three months.
-But you need to have either the Chase Sapphire Reserve, Sapphire Preferred, or Ink Preferred alongside this card to transfer your points.
+But you need to have either the Chase Sapphire Reserve, Sapphire Preferred, or Ink Business Preferred alongside this card to transfer your points.

-Either way, this card is great for beginners and as a supplementary card provided you can max out the categories.
+Either way, this card is great for beginners and as a supplementary card for those who want to earn Chase UR points.

 Cash Back Cards

-Cash back cards are not as powerful as transferrable points cards.
+Cash back cards are not as rewarding as transferrable points cards for travelers.
 However, they shouldn’t be pushed aside.
-Straight cash can oftentimes cover travel expenses that transferrable points can’t.
+Cash back can oftentimes cover travel expenses that transferrable points can’t.
 American Express dominates the cash back market as well with two more of its cards highlighted below.

 American Express Blue Cash Preferred Card

-Amex’s flagship cash back card earns an industry-leading 6% at US Grocery Stores as well as for Streaming Services!
-It also earns a nice 3% at Gas Stations and Local Commuter Transit.
+Amex’s flagship cash back card earns an industry-leading 6% back at US Grocery Stores and for select Streaming Services.
+It also earns a nice 3% at Gas Stations and for Local Commuter Transit.
 However, the Blue Cash Preferred has a $95 annual fee (NOT waived the first year) to counter its rich earning structure.

 This card has a $250 sign-up bonus that can be earned after spending $1,000 in the first 3 months.
-That’s like getting 25% cash back (not including regular earning) for the first $1,000 in spend you put on the card.
+Earning the bonus is like getting 25% cash back (not including regular earning) for the first $1,000 in spend you put on the card.